 AirHelp is an online service that helps you claim compensation for your flight delay or cancellation.
 Yes, flight delays occasionally happen, but you don’t necessarily have to accept them nor the inconveniences they cause.
 In some cases, if your flight was in the EU, you may be entitled to as much as €600 in compensation if your flight was been delayed, canceled or overbooked.
 The amount of compensation depends on the distance of your flight.
 If your flight is delayed for over three hours or your flight’s canceled, you might be able to get compensated and AirHelp will do the work for you.
 If AirHelp is able to secure your compensation on your behalf, they will take a portion of your compensation as a fee.
 If the claim isn’t accepted, you don’t have to pay anything as making the claim itself is free.

-We recently used AirHelp to submit a claim for a canceled flight to France.
+We used AirHelp to submit a claim for a canceled flight to France.
 We know from experience that submitting claims directly through the airline can be a huge pain at times so we were happy to let them do the work for us.
 If the claim isn’t accepted, you don’t have to pay anything as making the claim itself is free.

 You can visit AirHelp to make a claim for your delayed flight.

 If you want to find cheap flights out of your area, Kayak Explore has you covered.
 You can get flights all over the world for excellent prices.
 For those with some flexibility, you could let the low fares help you decide where to visit next.
 You can also focus on your destination of choice and explore all of the options available.
 Either way, you can find a way to get to where you want to be at prices that can be much lower than those found elsewhere.
+Search flights on Kayak.

 Service by Claim Compass